 Off the coast of Panama we visit Isla Iguana.
 Imagine a tiny jewel of an island surrounded by over 100 acres of coral reef for snorkeling.
 On land, it’s a birder’s paradise with thousands of resident and nesting frigate birds.
 A short hike through the island and back takes you past iguanas and other creatures – and don’t miss the local hermit crabs!

 Coiba National Park, also in Panama, is a UNESCO world heritage site, It’s part of the largest protected marine area in the world.
-It’s a snorkeler’s delight.
+It’s a snorkeler’s delight during our Costa Rica cruise.
 Only on a small ship like Safari Voyager can you reach all the little islands that make up this amazing area.
 In Canal de Afuera, you can head out even closer in a kayak – launching from the easy launch platform from Safari Voyager and paddling among islands, spotting wildlife.
 Grab your gear and kayak from the boat to the shore, beach the kayak, and snorkel in crystal clear water with coral just a foot from your face!

 OK, this one is not much of a secret, grin.
 But it is a highlight of the trip for many people and navigating it aboard a small ship is a different experience than guests may have had before.
 The crossing usually begins in the late afternoon and lasts through the night.
 Start with happy hour on the sun deck, toasting the canal with a tropical cocktail.
-The local crew will of course tell you all the engineering details you may want to know – but they also know the local stories.
+On our cruises to Panama, the local crew will gladly provide you with all the engineering details of the Panama Canal.